Hardware Agility does not replace the V-model, it complements it.

 Key principle: Normative requirements are not a barrier to hardware agility, they define its guardrails.
 Each iteration respects the quality and regulatory criteria applicable to the current development phase.

-The V-model is sequential: each phase (specification, design, validation) follows the next with formal milestones.
+The V-model is a sequential process where each phase (specification, design, validation) follows the next with formal milestones.
 Agile is iterative: functional increments are delivered at each 2-4 week cycle.
-In industrial R&D, hybrid management combines both: Agile in upstream phases (exploration, feasibility) then V-model for industrialisation.
+In industrial R&D, hybrid management combines both: Agile in uncertain upstream phases (exploration, feasibility, technical validation) then V-model for industrialisation where requirements are stabilised.
+The transition point depends on context: technological maturity (TRL), regulatory constraints, specification stability.

-Agile Stage-Gate combines milestone governance (go/no-go at each gate) with iterative execution between gates.
-The team works in sprints to explore and validate, then presents results to the steering committee at each milestone.
-This is the model we recommend for regulated R&D projects.
+Agile Stage-Gate is a project management model that combines milestone governance (go/no-go at each gate) with iterative execution between gates.
+The team works in sprints between each milestone to explore and validate, then presents evidence of progress (validation reports, test results, risks mitigated) to the steering committee.
+Unlike the classical Stage-Gate (sequential, rigid), Agile Stage-Gate allows pivoting between gates if field data demands it.
+This is the model we recommend for regulated R&D projects (ISO 9001, ISO 13485, DO-178C).

 Training, coaching or a simple conversation - we are here to help